maliniroyc/IISPPR/README.md

 From Learning to Earning: Youth Education-to-Employment Transition in India  <br>

 **Discription** <br>
-Conducted a comprehensive study on youth aged 15–24 across all Indian states and union territories, using Census 2011 data.
+Research on youth aged 15–24 across all Indian states and union territories, using Census 2011 data.
 Analyzed transitions from education to employment, skill acquisition, and labor market outcomes to inform policy and program design. <br>

 **Tools** <br>
 Excel, Python & Power BI <br>